Posted on August 28, 2014 in Field Sobriety Tests

 Here in Arizona, it is within your rights to refuse field sobriety tests if you wish, especially if you feel the results may falsely incriminate you.
 Furthermore, as we discussed previously, doing so does not result in automatic license suspension as declining a blood alcohol test can.

-As is explained in greater detail here, the Standardized Field Sobriety Test consists of three parts:
+The Standardized Field Sobriety Test consists of three parts:

 If you fail a field sobriety test, you might then be asked to submit to a Breathalyzer test.
 If you are found to have tested over the legal blood alcohol limit, you may face charges.
 However, even Breathalyzers are not always accurate, so you may be able to call the evidence against you into question.
-An attorney may be able to assist you in examining thecharges against you and looking at if there are potential grounds to challenge them.
+An attorney may be able to assist you in examining the charges against you and looking at if there are potential grounds to challenge them.